-However, I started to notice that many faithful, magisterial Catholics are so afraid they might somehow step outside of God's will that they become anxiety-ridden.
+However, I started to notice that many faithful Catholics are so afraid they might somehow step outside of God's will that they become anxiety-ridden.
 The angst they feel in not wanting to offend God by making the "wrong" choice is severe, and it can be debilitating.

 But we are Catholics, and that kind of burden is unnecessary!
-Here is what is so freeing about our Catholic Faith: When our intentions are good and the choices before us are moral, we are free!
+Here is what is so liberating about our Catholic Faith: When our intentions are good and the choices before us are moral, we are free.

-Let me restate it another way: As long as we are not choosing something evil, or for evil intent, we are free to embrace any path that God opens before us!
-So, you are free to choose to adopt that baby, to marry that man, to move, or any other morally licit option.
-You are also free to choose not to adopt that baby, marry that man, etc.
+Let me restate it another way: As long as we are not choosing something evil, or for evil intent, we are free to embrace any path that God opens before us.
+So, you are free to choose to adopt that baby, to marry that man, to move, to take that job, or any other morally licit option.
+You are also free to choose not to adopt that baby, take that new job, marry that man, etc.

 This is the beauty of Catholicism.
-Our free will is the greatest gift God gives us, allowing us the dignity to choose our own path, as long as we do not choose sin.
-Sin is the only thing that offends God, the only thing that he will not bless, and the only thing that is not within His will for us.
+Our free will is a great gift that God gives us, allowing us the dignity to choose our own path, as long as we do not choose sin.
+Sin is the only thing that offends God, the only thing that he will not bless, and the only thing that is not within His active will for us.
 If we are not choosing sin, then we remain in a state of grace.
 This is a beautiful, liberating truth, which leaves little room for fear and anxiety!

 But then, of course, the question becomes: How do we choose between two moral options?

 Well, remember, we are talking about two moral and licit options (immoral choices are never acceptable).
 If God places two or more moral choices before us, then we should go with the choice which brings us the most internal peace.
-If we feel more tranquility at the thought of choosing Option A, then we go with Option A. Option A may actually cause us more external suffering or hardship, but that is of no consequence.
-It's about the peace we feel in our soul.
+If we feel more tranquility at the thought of choosing Option A, then we go with Option A, even if Option A may actually cause us more external suffering or hardship than Option B.

 But wait!
-This is important!
-Even if a soul should "miss" whatever path God may have originally laid out for him/her (i.e., some people do miss their calling as a priest or religious), that person still has not committed a sin if his/her intentions were good!
+This is important….
+Even if a soul should "miss" whatever path God may have originally laid out for him/her (i.e., some people do miss their calling as a priest or religious), that person still has not committed a sin if his/her intentions were good.
 This is so important for people to know, especially the scrupulous.
 God will work with whatever path we have put ourselves on.
-He is pleased to honor our choices.
 He is not a puppet master pulling our strings.
-He is a loving Father who delights in seeing His children choose freely.
+He is a loving Father who makes all things work for good for those who love Him.

 Think about it: If I am a healthy parent, I will be happy to support my child whether he chooses to be a doctor or an artist or a carpenter.
 Those are all honorable goals.
 (Though I lean toward doctor, ha ha!
 Wait....maybe not under Obamacare....hmmmmm.)
 Anyway, you get my point, right?

-So, enjoy the freedom of being a Catholic!
-We are so blessed!!
-It is true freedom.
-We are not shackled slaves who have no freedom or choices (as so many people think of Catholics...ugh!).
+So, enjoy the freedom of being a Catholic, as we are so blessed and have true freedom.
+We are not shackled slaves who have no liberty or choices (as so many people think of Catholics).
 I've lived both in the Church and outside of it, and the difference in peace and freedom is night and day.

 Just for fun, and only tangentially related to this post, I will leave you with two amazing quotes from the great G.K.
 Chesterton (convert from atheism):